How much is your case worth?Get a free case evaluation

 Children can develop complications if they return to sports and other activities before a concussion has healed.
 Another blow to the head while the initial concussion is healing can result in longer lasting symptoms or more-permanent damage.
 Follow this rule of thumb: If in doubt, sit it out.
 If there’s any suspicion of a concussion, it’s best not to return to play until symptoms improve.

 A concussion’s negative effects are usually temporary and will gradually improve over time, but a concussion can lead to more significant and lingering health issues.
-While concussions are often called silent injuries—because they don’t always present with symptoms at the time they occur—there are some signs to look for if you think your child may have suffered a concussion:
+While concussions are often called silent injuries—because they don’t always present with symptoms at the time they occur.
+There are some signs to look for if you think your child may have suffered a concussion and you think your toddler head injury delayed symptoms concerns are valid:

 - Headache or a feeling of pressure in the head